 The price per vial is $237; however, you may need multiple vials per injection depending on your dose.
 Therefore, while a Menopur vial costs less than the other FSH vials, you may need to purchase various Menopur vials per injection.

 Menopur vials contain a powder that needs to be mixed before self-injection.

 If you are struggling to afford Menopur or if your insurance does not cover Menopur, Save IVF has Menopur® 75IU Vial for $33.

 The final step in the egg collection process is the triggering phase.
-Medications containing the hormone human chorionic gonadotropin (hCG) trigger the eggs to go through the final phase of growth and trigger the ovaries to release mature eggs after about 36 hours.
+Medications containing the hormone human chorionic gonadotropin (hCG) trigger the eggs to go through the final growth phase and start the ovaries to release mature eggs after about 36 hours.
 Then, the eggs are retrieved by the fertility doctor.

-You typically need only one dose of hCG, but only brand-name hCG medications are currently available on the market.
+You typically need only one dose of hCG, but only brand-name hCG medications are available.
 Their prices are listed below.

 Novarel and Pregnyl

 Novarel and Pregnyl are both vial forms of hCG.
 They need to be mixed before filling a syringe for self-injection.